tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 It made me uncomfortable, which was probably why I answered.

 My family history has always been a room where everyone talks over each other.
 Mexican, yes.
 Indigenous, probably.
 Spanish, maybe?
 Mestizo, likely.
 A great-grandmother nobody liked to describe.
 A grandfather who changed the subject.
-A relative who once told me that some families survive by forgetting which door they came through.
 No one agrees on anything, and everyone acts like they know more than they’re saying.

 So I asked him what he meant.